 The sample size is small and might not be entirely representative of the historical conquest.
 There are three likely scenarios that fit the genetic data.
 One, the Aztecs might have entirely replaced the Otomí at Xaltocan, though the researchers consider this unlikely.
 Second, there may have been a cultural cascade after the elite Otomí fled.
 New members of the original community might have moved into the space and there could have been an influx of migrants.

 Finally, there could have been a switch in how households were inherited.
 Mitochondrial DNA is passed down through mothers, so it can record a change in the female aspect of families, but lacks continuity among the male members.
-It’s possible that there was a maternally-inheriting community before the conquest and it became paternally-inhering afterwards.
+It’s possible that there was a maternally-inheriting community before the conquest and it became paternally-inhering afterward.

 The results show that the Otomí inhabitants weren’t maternally related to the Aztec-era inhabitants, but it’s not possible to say which of the hypotheses is true.